MatthiasLHK/CS2101UG/docs/UserGuide.md

    Example(s):

    `editzoom 1 n/lecture-weds z/https://nus-sg.zoom.us/editedZoom` edits the zoom link of the lesson `lecture-weds`
-    in the first module to be `https://nus-sg.zoom.us/editedZoom`
+    in the first module to be `https://nus-sg.zoom.us/editedZoom`.

    <div markdown="block" class="alert alert-info">

    **:information_source: Note:** <br>
-   To view the newly edited zoom link, you have to use the `viewmodule INDEX` command after the `editzoom` command, where `INDEX` refers to the index of the module which contains the edited zoom link
+   To view the newly edited zoom link, you have to use the `viewmodule INDEX` command after the `editzoom` command, where `INDEX` refers to the index of the module which contains the edited zoom link.

    </div>